dd86k/0xdd/README.md

 (Old screenshot)

-0xdd is a straightforward, nano-like, interactive, hexadecimal file viewer for Windows.
+0xdd is a straightforward, simple, interactive, hexadecimal file viewer for Windows.

 0xdd is still a work in progress, so only a lot of functions are still in the works.